 Also known as Eleven-armed Prickly Sea Star, Eleven-armed Starfish, Many-armed Sea Star, Many-armed Starfish, Prickly Eleven-armed Sea Star, Spiny Star, Spiny Starfish, Starfish.

-Found singly or in groups over rocky bottoms and in tide-pools of intertidal zones.
+Found singly, or in constellations, over rocky bottoms, and in tide-pools, of intertidal zones.
+Colour varies.

 They feed on benthic invertebrates and the blue mussel - Mytilus edulis.